Make-School-Courses/INT-1.1-AND-INT-2.1-Fall-Intensive/README.md

 **Course Dates:** Tuesday, October 15 – Friday, October 18 (4 days)

+**Attend Orientation on Tuesday, Oct 15 for the full schedule**.
 Exact schedule coming soon.
 Sessions include Scoping, Planning work, and more.
 Instructors and TAs will be available.

 Intensive ends Friday afternoon with each student giving a 3 minute pitch of their product to peers.